Rm4a

-Rm4a is a toxin found in the venom of the Australian green-head ant (Rhytidoponera metallica) and is used for self-defense.
+Rm4a is a toxin found in the venom of the Australian green-head ant (Rhytidoponera metallica), which is used for self-defense.
 Upon administration, Rm4a causes immediate pain by disrupting the normal function of the voltage-gated sodium channels in mammalian peripheral sensory neurons, differing from other ion channel toxins in the ant venom.

 Etymology

-The name ectatotoxin-Rm4a (Rm4a) comes from the Australian green head-ant species, Rhytidoponera metallica (Rm), and from the isoform number of the venom peptide (4a), following the conventional venom naming in toxicology.
+The name ectatotoxin-Rm4a (Rm4a) comes from the Australian green head-ant species, Rhytidoponera metallica (Rm), from the Ectatomminae subfamily, and from the isoform number of the venom peptide (4a), following the conventional venom naming in toxicology.